Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids

-by assuming $|f_i| \ll 1$, and using the facts that $\mathrm{Im} f_0 (0)=0$ for the singlet component and $\mathrm{Re} f_i (0)=0$ for triplet components ($i=1,2,3$).~\cite{bergeret_rmp,Silaev} Therefore, singlet and triplet components respectively give a negative and positive contribution to $\delta \nu_0$.
-So if the dominant component is changed from singlet to triplet (or from triplet to singlet) by increasing $L_F$, $\delta \nu_0$ changes its sign.
-This gives rise to a dip structure in the $ |\delta \nu_0 |$ vs $L_F$ curve as shown in Fig.~6.
+by assuming $|f_i| \ll 1$, and considering the facts that $\mathrm{Im} f_0 (0)=0$ for the singlet component and $\mathrm{Re} f_i (0)=0$ for the triplet components ($i=1,2,3$).~\cite{bergeret_rmp,Silaev} Therefore, the spin-singlet even- and spin-triplet odd-frequency components respectively have negative and positive contributions to $\delta \nu_0$.
+Thus, $\delta \nu_0$ changes its sign at the crossover points in $L_F$.
+This gives rise to a dip structure in the $ |\delta \nu_0 |$ vs $L_F$ curve shown in Fig.~6(a).

-It is important to note that even in the weak or moderate proximity regime ($R_N^0/R_B <1$) such a singlet-triplet crossover phenomena can be realized.
-As was demonstrated in Fig.~3(b), the long-range component $f_1(0)$ is largely enhanced in compared with strong proximity cases [Fig.~6(b)].
-Therefore single crossover (from a short-range singlet to short-range triplet) is realized only at around the resonant condition.
-Similarly we can regard well known zero-energy LDOS oscillation as a function $L_F$ in an $uniform$ SF junction as a multiple (short-range) singlet to (short-range) triplet crossover [see Figs.~3(a) and 5].

-Therefore we can explicitly conclude that {\it we can identify crossover points of the paring symmetry from dip positions of $|\delta \nu_0|$}.
-This remarkable feature has never been recognized in previous studies and is one of most important findings in our paper.
-From above results it is clear that the systematic LDOS measurement by changing the exchange field $E_\mathrm{ex}$, the F layer thickness $L_F$, and the barrier resistance $R_B$ gives a clear and unambiguous evidence of the novel long-range triplet odd-frequency paring.
+The even-odd frequency (singlet-triplet) crossover happens even in the weak- or moderate-proximity-effect regime ($R_N^0/R_B <1$).
+As shown in Fig.~3(b) in the moderate-proximity-effect regime, the amplitude of the long-range component $f_1(0)$ is rather larger than that in the strong proximity cases in Fig.~6(b).
+Therefore, the crossover (from short-range singlet to long-range triplet) happens only once near the resonant condition.
+By extending the argument to the $uniform$ SF junction shown in Figs.~3(a) and 5, the well-known zero-energy LDOS oscillations can be interpreted as a result of a series of (short-range) singlet-to-(short-range) triplet crossovers.
+Therefore, {\it it is possible to identify the crossover points from the dip positions of $|\delta \nu_0|$}.
+This remarkable feature has never been observed in previous studies and is one important finding of this study.
+From the above results, it is clear that the systematic LDOS measurement by changing the exchange field $E_\mathrm{ex}$, the F layer thickness $L_F$, and the barrier resistance $R_B$ gives unequivocal evidence of the novel long-range triplet odd-frequency pairs.